Friday, May 29, 2009

 A good example is the villa of barrister Milicevic (1929-1930).
 It can be seen as the hybrid form of the transitional stage in the definition of the modern style.

-The villa reflected the architects' aim of a harmonious synthesis of art, decoration, and architecture, which was to become a trademark o
+The villa reflected the architects' aim of a harmonious synthesis of art, decoration, and architecture, which was to become a trademark of their particular style.

 In their design of Villa Vukosava (1930-1931) for Professor Dusan Tomic, the hybrid is created by crossing the traditional structural system and plan with an externally modernized form.